The Hasse principle for bilinear symmetric forms over a ring of integers of a global function field: The Hasse principle and the class group of the orthogonal group

-Consider the group scheme $\un{\textbf{O}}_2$ associated to the identity form $f=1_2$, defined over $\Sp(\Oiy)$.
-We have $|C(\BF_5)| = 7$ which, according to Remark \ref{EC}, implies that the Hasse principle fails for $f$.
-The key obstruction here for finding an explicit integral form from the same genus of $1_2$ which is not isomorphic to it over $\Oiy$, is using the fact that $\Oiy$ is not a UFD in such a way that there exist distinct isomorphisms to $1_2$, defined over integer rings at distinct primes.
-In our case, we know that
+According to Lemma \ref{number of classes in EC}, we have four $\Oiy$-isomorphism classes in $\text{gen}(1_2)$.
+The key obstruction here for finding explicit integral forms from the same genus of $1_2$ which are not $\Oiy$-isomorphic to it, is using the fact that $\Oiy$ is not a UFD in such a way that there exist distinct isomorphisms to $1_2$, defined over integer rings at distinct places.